Hudsonsue/dataRepresentation/README.md

-# dataRepresentation - reporitory for course work for module Data Te[resentation]
+# dataRepresentation - repository for course work for module Data representation